pl77/share-anything/README.md

   - If all < 1MB text files then gist collection.
   - Else file host zip (< 1GB zip file size limit?)

-* If the user enters an invalid host, just tell him it's invalid and stop.

 * Split up the common functionality between `upload_single` and `upload_multiple` into helper functions.

 * Simplify imgur album upload